JeroenKnoops/lego/presentation/001_start.md

 already doing open source
 @css/red.css

-So we need to address
+So we needed to address
 # the bosses
 @css/red.css